Visiting the Library

 Whether you want to work in the reading room, need personal advice in the literature search, visit our exhibition, or hold a seminar using our special collections – we look forward to your visit to the Bamberg State Library!

-The library is closed on Saturdays in August and on national holidays.
+The library is closed on Saturdays in August and on public holidays.

 Find your way to us.

 Close to the library, the following special parking spaces are reserved for people with disabilities: Domplatz 1/2 (opposite the Diocesan Museum Bamberg) and Domstraße at the back of the cathedral (limited to 3 hours).
 The entrance to the library can be accessed via a ramp with wheelchair, walker, or stroller.
 However, both the cobblestones in the Domplatz and parts of the steep ramp may cause problems.
-We are happy to be of assistance; please call us if necessary at + 49 951 95502-106.
-All public rooms (reading room, circulation, exhibitions) are accessible.
+We are happy to be of assistance; please call us if necessary at + 49 951 95503-106.
+All public rooms are accessible.

 Although you may bring books, laptops, or writing materials into the reading room, please store jackets, backpacks, laptop bags, drinks, etc. in one of the lockers in the entrance hall before your visit.
 You will need a 2 Euro coin for the deposit.